jenkinsci/blueocean-plugin/blueocean-rest/README.md

     mvn hpi:run -DFEATURE_BLUEOCEAN_JWT_AUTHENTICATION=true

+With -DFEATURE_BLUEOCEAN_JWT_AUTHENTICATION=false (default)

+* No JWT tokens are send from the frontend.
+* Api does not look for a JWT token, and instead uses cookies for authentication.

+With -DFEATURE_BLUEOCEAN_JWT_AUTHENTICATION=true

+* JWT tokens are fetched and sent with api requests from the frontend.
+* API requires a valid JWT token, and does not use cookies for authentication.

 BlueOcean REST APIs requires JWT token for authentication.
 JWT APIs are provided by blueocean-jwt plugin.
 See [JWT APIs](../blueocean-jwt/README.md) to get JWT token and to get public key needed to verify the claims.